 Writing an argumentative essay is a common task that most high school, college, and higher education students face, whether they know it or not.
 It is commonly assigned on standardized tests such as the SAT, ACT, IELTS, and TOEFL.
-Regardless of your natural writing talents, following the step by step methodology provided by our writers team will help one produce high-quality content that is a joy to readers eyes!
+Regardless of your natural writing talents, following the step-by-step methodology provided by our writers will help you produce amazing content that is a joy to readers’ eyes!

 The first question one may have when approaching this task is: "what is an argumentative essay?"
 If we take a look at the definition, this is a type of writing that aims to defend a point in an argument, thus giving it the name "argumentative essay."
 Using tools such as facts, statistics, and references, the author must create a logically defendable explanation as to why their point of view is the "right one."

 A common question students ask is: "what is the difference between argumentative and persuasive essay writing?"
 Well, argumentative essays use logic, rational ideas and facts to prove their point while persuasive essays rely on emotional influence and morality to make their case.
 Therefore, there is a clear distinction between the two types.